Supported annotations

 Step 1: Import data rows

-To attach annotations to a data row, your need to have the data row in Catalog first.
-Here is an example image data row created in Catalog.
+To attach annotations to a data row, it must first be uploaded to Catalog.
+Here we create an example image data row in Catalog.

 # send a sample image as batch to the project